BigBangData/TimesheetAnalysis/README.md

 ### Date-level Fakery

-To develop new fake data start with deciding which years you want on lines 25, 26, the variable names are self-explanatory:
+To develop new fake data start with deciding which years you want on lines 25, 26:

 <p align=center><img src="www/10_fake_years.jpg" width=550></p>

 The next decision is the proportion of work days to non-work days, which is set at 30% in line 38.
-One of the limitations of the script is that I decided, much like a bookkeeper I know 😉, not to limit workdays to weekdays:
+This is a bit more than having weekends off, however, of the limitations of the script is that I decided (much like a bookkeeper I know 😉) not to limit workdays to weekdays:

 <p align=center><img src="www/11_fake_workdayprop.jpg" width=550></p>

-The fine-grained control I neede was for deciding `start times for a workday`, which I extrapolated by analyzing the actual data from my wife's bookkeeping timesheet.
-The probabilities of starting hours and minutes are a whole fascinating topic I'm choosing not to dwell upon in this README!
+For `start times for a workday` I sampled probabilities of starting at a particular hour or minute from real data (from a year of my wife's bookkeeping timesheet).
+The probabilities of starting hours and minutes are a whole fascinating 🔥 topic I'm choosing not to dwell upon in this README!

-The next fine-grained control was the `number of session per day`, which is highly correlated with the start times as one can imagine.
+The next fine-grained control was the `number of session per day`, which is highly correlated with the start times, as one can imagine.
 This also involved some probabilities and choices.

 ### Session-level Fakedom